xigadee/Microservice/Xigadee.Platform/DataCollection/_docs/DataCollection.md

 # Data Collection and Monitoring

 Data collection is one of the key requirements for a Microservice based application.
 This is due to the distributed nature of the solutions.
-It is critical that each key component can be monitored
+It is critical that each key component can be monitored independently.
 <table><tr>
 <td><a href="http://www.hitachiconsulting.com"><img src="../../../docs/hitachi.png" alt="Hitachi Consulting" height="50"/></a></td>
 <td>Created by: <a href="http://github.com/paulstancer">Paul Stancer</a></td>